How to find the best deals on student travel insurance

-It's crazy how many students go abroad without travel insurance.
-For less than a tenner, you can relax on your holiday knowing you're fully covered!
+Got a holiday planned but STILL yet to get travel insurance?
+For less than a tenner, you can properly relax on holiday knowing that you're fully covered – here's how.

-The good news is, if you do your research and are smart about which policy you choose and where you buy it from, it doesn't have to cost much more than two pints of beer.
+The good news is, if you do your research and you're smart about which policy you choose, it doesn't have to cost much more than two pints of beer.
 Here's what you need to know.

 What’s on this page?

-The short answer to this is YES.
-Most holidays go swimmingly, but if something does go wrong while you're outside of the UK, you can end up slapped with a serious bill to deal with that could be avoided with just one small payment before you set off.
-It's a no-brainer, really!
+The short answer is YES.
+Most holidays go swimmingly, but if something does go wrong while you're out of the UK, you can end up with a serious bill to deal with that could've been avoided with one small payment before you set off.
+It's a no-brainer.

-For example, if you break your leg in Japan, you could be looking at £20,000 just to get it fixed up while you're out there.
-The US and Australia also have notoriously expensive healthcare, so if you're unlucky enough to fall out of a hammock and break your neck when chilling in Surfer's Paradise, you'll be in a serious pickle without a policy that fully covers you.
+The US and Australia have notoriously expensive healthcare, so if you're unlucky enough to fall out of a hammock and break your neck when chilling in Surfer's Paradise, you'll be in a serious pickle without a policy that fully covers you.

 Without travel insurance, even the most minor of accidents can end up costing you a small fortune.
-We can also guarantee that if you get something nicked while you're on hols, you'll be kicking yourself for not having the foresight to insure yourself before you left.
+We can also guarantee that if you get something nicked while you're on your hols, you'll be kicking yourself for not having the foresight to get insured before you left.

-As a UK citizen, you're lucky enough to be entitled to a European health card, which will give you basic healthcare at a reduced cost when visiting any countries within the European Economic Area.
+While the UK's still in the European Union, you can keep using your EHIC card which gives you basic healthcare at a reduced cost when visiting any countries within the European Economic Area.

-These cards are also free – you just need to submit an online application.
-Make sure you only apply via this official website, as some scam sites are trying to charge for applications.
+These cards are free – you just need to submit an online application.
+Make sure you only apply via this official website, as some scam sites might try to charge for applications.

 Though the card is really handy, having one in your wallet doesn't mean you no longer need insurance – the EHIC won't cover you for anything other than basic medical treatment.